 What is ApertureDB?

-ApertureDB is a specialized database for visual data.
-ApertureDB stores and manages images, videos, feature vectors (embeddings), and associated metadata like annotations.
-It natively supports complex searching, preprocessing, and display of these media objects.
+ApertureDB is a specialized database for multimodal data.
+ApertureDB stores and manages images, videos, documents, feature vectors (embeddings), and associated metadata like annotations.
+It natively supports complex searching, preprocessing, and display of media objects.

 Database Design